-HONORS CALCULUS AND DISCRETE MATHEMATICS (#2707) Grade: 12 Credits: 5.0 The level of rigor suggests the following prerequisites: A or B average in a previous honors
+HONORS CALCULUS AND DISCRETE MATHEMATICS (#2707)

+The level of rigor suggests the following prerequisites: A or B average in a previous honors course or 88% or higher in a previous math course

 Description: Calculus and Discrete Mathematics is designed for the academic student with exceptional skills and is intended to be the culmination of the high school mathematics program.
 This course is designed to expose students to two college-level mathematics courses and is geared to those students who will pursue further study in math or science-related field.
 Students will be exposed to logarithmic and exponential functions, derivatives, integration, and their application in the physical world.
 The discrete mathematics topics include finding the best route from one city to another, probability, statistics, combinations, number sequences, and scheduling.